-During the first quarter of 2016, the Company continued to utilize its cash reserves to cover administrative and general expenses and property payments as the Company does not currently have any significant revenue sources.
-KWG's exploration activities were funded from cash reserves.
-The

-Company's other cash inflows consisted of a royalty payment of \$781.
-Regular expenditures for the year were roughly \$325,000 for the quarter.
+During the year ended December 31, 2016, the Company utilized the proceeds of the private placement and also its cash reserves to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
+KWG's exploration activities were funded from the proceeds of the private placement.
+The private placement issuance was also utilized to reduce the Company's liabilities and also to compensate its directors, officers, employees and consultants.
+The Company's other cash inflows consisted of royalty payments of \$3,125.
+Regular operating expenditures were approximately \$394,000 lower than the previous year as the Company continued to reduce costs.

 The Company has maintained its focus on its strategic plan to develop what it expects will become a major North American ferro-chrome source of supply to the globe's stainless steel makers, as well to explore and build a route to transport materials to and product from the mine site.
-Exploration activities on the Koper Lake Project and the Big Daddy Project have not been progressed in the last year, however, due to negative market sentiment.
+Exploration activities on the Black Horse Project and the Big Daddy Project have not been progressed in the last year, however, due to negative market sentiment.